 If you’re starting a business or running a small business, you’re probably well aware that you need to manage your expenditure wisely.
 It’s important to be careful about what you spend your scarce capital on.
-You’ll want to make sure you’re getting the best return on your investment for everything you buy.
+You’ll want to make sure you’re affordable business insurance is in force.
 But many businesses get into trouble by cutting corners on things that are really very important.
 Small business insurance should not be one of those things to skimp on.

 What Does Small Business Insurance Do?